uwmadisoncals/cals-main-plugins/taxonomy-terms-order/readme.txt

 == Localization ==

 Available in English, Dutch, French, Deutch, Slovak, Japanese, Traditional Chineze, Brazilian Portuguese, Hungarian, Ukrainian, Czech and Romanian
 Whant to contribute with a translation to your language?
-Please use the attached to.pot file
+Please check at https://translate.wordpress.org/projects/wp-plugins/taxonomy-terms-order